 Should you pay more in a competitive market?

 Many investors try to stretch the 70 percent rule or whatever rule they use when the market is appreciating and it is tougher to find deals.
 I think this is a huge mistake because no one knows if the markets will continue to increase, stay stable or even decrease.
 Most flippers got into trouble during the housing crisis because they assumed the markets would always go up and they didn’t have to get as good of a deal.
 Even in an increasing market, you should stick to your rules and guidelines, because it is better to have fewer deals that make money than a lot of deals that lose money.

 I always buy deals based on what the current market prices are with room for a correction.
 That does not mean I always stick to the 70 percent rule, but I do not change my investing style because it is tougher to find deals.
-You should be able to find deals in most any market if you know what you are doing.
+You should be able to find deals in almost any market if you know what you are doing.

 Can wholesalers use the rule?

 Real estate wholesalers try to flip properties right away without doing any repairs.
 Most wholesalers are selling properties to other investors for cash.
 A wholesaler needs to know what another investor will pay for a home and the 70 percent rule is a great guideline to know what you can wholesale a house for.
-For more information on wholesaling here is a great article.

 Wholesalers will need to know what investors are paying in their market for flips or rentals.
 The rule can be a great tool if investors are paying 70 percent for flips, but if investors are only paying 65 percent the wholesalers will need to adjust.
 The wholesaler will also need to leave room for their fee to be added into the deal.